harrisoncramer/harrisoncramer.me/src/markdown-pages/setting-up-docker-with-terraform-and-ec2.md

 }
 ```

 Next create the EC2 instance.
 We're referencing many of the variables that we already set up, for the type, the size, and the availablity zone.
-We're also creating it within the subnet we created earlier.
+We're also creating it within the subnet we created earlier, and we're passing it a security group, which we'll create in a moment, which will control access.

 ```hcl{6-27}:title=infrastructure/ec2.tf
 resource "aws_key_pair" "ssh-key" {